How to Stop All or Nothing Thinking: Step-by-Step

 There might be affiliate links on this page, which means we get a small commission of anything you buy.
 As an Amazon Associate we earn from qualifying purchases.
 Please do your own research before making any online purchase.

-“All or nothing” thinking, which is also referred to as “black and white” thinking, refers to the tendency that people have to think and speak in extremes.
+“All or nothing” thinking, which is also referred to as “black and white” thinking or false dichotomy, refers to the tendency that people have to think and speak in extremes.
 Consider these absolute words that people often say: always, never, perfect, complete, impossible, identical, ruined, can’t, everybody…

 Have you said any of those words today?
 I know I told my colleague that I have so much on my plate right now that I find myself staring at my computer, frozen, not even knowing where to start.

 The modern world is complex and has subtle changes and differences that cannot simply be placed into one box or another.
-All or nothing thinking prevents people from seeing the various spectrums on which most feelings, decisions, and certainties actually lie.
+All or nothing thinking, prevents people from seeing the various spectrum on which most feelings, decisions, and certainties actually lie.